 Solid feed’s dominance is also supported by its adaptability to diverse animal types and production systems.
 For example, in poultry farming, pelleted feed is tailored to different growth stages, ensuring optimal nutrition delivery.
 However, challenges such as high production costs for pelleting and the need for specialized equipment can limit adoption in smallholder farms, particularly in developing regions.

-• By Animal Type, Poultry segment will witness significant growth
+• By Animal Type, the Poultry segment will witness significant growth

 Poultry is the largest animal type segment in the compound feed market, driven by the global demand for poultry meat and eggs, which are affordable and widely consumed protein sources.
 The FAO projects that poultry meat consumption will increase by 16% in Asia by 2030, reflecting urbanization and rising incomes.
 Poultry feed, formulated for broilers, layers, and breeders, requires precise nutrient profiles to support rapid growth, egg production, and feed efficiency.